Town meeting: Moderator

 Moderators are elected to one-year terms.
 The moderator's duties include reviewing the warrant (published agenda) for town meeting, presiding over town meeting, deciding questions of order, making public declarations of each vote passed, and prescribing rules of the proceeding.

 Other states

 Towns in several western states and counties also practice town meeting, though generally with more limited powers.

 Michigan was the first western state to adopt the town meeting system, but it was initially very restricted in its function.

 Minnesota has had town meetings as the policy-setting bodies of townships.
 They were required once the voting population of a township reached 25 persons.
 Townships still hold town meetings.

-Other countries
+New Jersey had town meetings for townships organized under the Township Act of 1798.
+They were abolished when the act was revised in 1899.

-Spain
+In Spain

 Some small municipalities of Spain operate under a town meeting system called a Concejo abierto ("open council") that dates from the middle ages.
 The Spanish constitution allows municipalities with fewer than 100 people, as well as municipalities that have traditionally used the system, to operate under an open council.